The Denardo surname was a patronymic

 Some of the first settlers of this family name were:

 Denardo Settlers in United States in the 20th Century

 - Giuseppe Denardo, who was on record in New York, NY in 1912

 Contemporary Notables of the name Denardo (post 1700)

-- Joseph William DeNardo (b.
-1930), American meteorologist from Pittsburgh known for his 1994 campaign, "Joe Said It Would"
+- Joseph William DeNardo (1930-2018), American meteorologist best known for his work at WTAE-TV in Pittsburgh and for his 1994 campaign, "Joe Said It Would"